Diagnosis of Breast Cancer

 Detection and Diagnosis

-Early detection of breast cancer improves the chances of successful treatment.
+Early detection of breast cancer, often found from breast cancer symptoms, improves the chances of successful treatment.
 New techniques are constantly being researched to improve the detection, diagnosis, and treatment of breast cancer.

 - Clinical Breast Examination